thibautjombart/adegenet_docker/README.md

-This approach is aimed at regular users, is the use the image to start a Rstudio server, which enable the user to start a Rstudio session within a web browser, with all currently functional RECON packages and their dependencies pre-installed.
-In short: you will be able to use the RECON packages without even installing R or Rstudio.
+This approach is aimed at regular users, is the use the image to start a Rstudio server, which enable the user to start a Rstudio session within a web browser, with the devel version of *adegenet* and its dependencies pre-installed.

 This image is started by typing:
 ```